rickgennis/managebackups/README.md

              -rw-r--r--   3 root  wheel  2245 Apr 02 07:02 /var/backups/2023/04/02/firewall_main-2023-04-02@15:07:56/etc/passwd
              -rw-r--r--   3 root  wheel  2245 Apr 02 07:02 /var/backups/2023/04/02/firewall_main-2023-04-02@21:10:22/etc/passwd

-   2. Prune Backups
+   2. Prune Backups:
        managebackups deletes old backups that have aged out.
 The retention critera is configured on a daily, weekly, monthly and yearly basis.
 By default managebackups will keep 14 daily, 4 weekly, 6 monthly and 2 yearly backups.
 Additionally, managebackups can perform a second level of pruning called consolidation.
 If elected, multiple backups taken on the same day can be consolidated down to a single per day backup after said backup has reached a specified age.
 The default is no consolidation.

-   3. Hard Linking
+   3. Hard Linking:
        In configurations using a single file backup where all backups are fulls, and therefore many are potentially identical, managebackups can save disk space by hard linking identical copies together.
 This is done by default when identical copies are identified.
 In Faub-style backups hard linking is automatically implemented on a per-file basis.